seinecle/codapps/src/main/asciidoc/subdir/creating-your-first-project-and-previewing-your-app_temp_html.md

 Then click on `Next` to move to the next screen:

 //ST: !
-image::Choosing-the-name-and-location-of-your-project.png[align="center",title="Choosing the name and location of your project"]
+image::https://docs.google.com/drawings/d/e/2PACX-1vScQAHg2o2koZ0pcTn32YYw_AloTy6nineYPiusdo5ogQuGbRZol0Ljix9t2paUpqbps3-CUGu2zYDR/pub?w=1440&h=1080[align="center",title="Choosing the name and location of your project"]
-{nbsp} +

 //ST: !
 We will explain in turn what package name, theme and template you should choose: